nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 instead of displaying a black frame.
 The related configuration option is 'style.keepFrame' = [true/false]**, which is enabled by default.

-Support for playback of audio only streams has been added (at least server version 1.7 required).
+Support htmlFor playback of audio only streams has been added (at least server version 1.7 required).
 An audio symbol can be displayed during the playback of an audio only stream.
 The related configuration option is 'style.displayAudioOnly' = [true/false]**, which is enabled by default.